 Long-term water resource assessment process

-The LTWRA starts with a technical assessment to:
+The LTWRA for southern Victoria began with a technical assessment to:

-- Review water availability in each river basin and aquifer.
+- Assess water availability in each river basin and aquifer.

 - In cases of long-term declines, identify if the decline has been shared equally between consumptive uses and the environment.